rabotaua/actions-sonar-register/README.md

 It will register new project in sonar and make sure that it has correct main branch.

+Registration details will be the same if you do it manually:

+- `name` - repository name, e.g.: `demo`
+- `key` - github organization plus repository name, e.g.: `rabotaua_demo`

 ## Inputs

 | name  | required | default     | description                                       |